mandalijvm/example/README.md

 # Mandali - ThreadSafetyAnalyzer

 **Mandali** is a Java library designed to detect potential thread safety issues within Java classes.

 The name **Mandali** is inspired by the Indonesian words "Man = Aman" (safe) and "Dali = terkenDali" (controlled), symbolizing **safety under control**.

 This library helps identify the use of collections that may not be thread-safe in multi-threaded environments and automatically detects deadlocks when running.

+Note: **This is not to guarantee thread safety.
+It just helps reduce potential thread safety issues**.

 ## Features